imixs/imixs-cloud/doc/SETUP.md

 # Upgrade

-After you have successfull installed your Imixs-Cloud cluster you may want to verfify its status and maybe update your master and worker nodes.
+After you have successfull installed your Imixs-Cloud cluster you may want to verify its status and maybe update your master and worker nodes.
 The following guide shows you how to do this.
 (If you just have installed your new cluster you can skip this section.)

 ## Verify your Cluster Status